Amphicheiras/Wireless-MIDI-controller-DEMO/README.md

 battery.
 The controller features a web interface for remote control and integrates seamlessly with music production software like Ableton Live and other DAWs.
 ## 2. Components and Materials
 ### 2.1.
 ESP32 Microcontroller:
-Chosen for its budget friendly Wi-Fi capability, dual-core processing power, and versatile GPIO pins, the ESP32 is the heart of the controller, handling all MIDI signal processing and wireless communication.
+Chosen for its budget friendly Wi-Fi capability, dual-core processing power, and versatile GPIO pins, the ESP32 is the heart of the controller, handling all MIDI signal processing, RTOS and wireless communication.
 ### 2.2.
 Li-Ion 18650 Battery and Charging/Discharge Chip:
 Provides portable power to the ESP32.
-The charging chip ensures the battery is safely charged and discharged, maintaining optimal power levels for reliable operation.
+The (dis)charging chip ensures the battery is safely charged and discharged, maintaining optimal power levels for reliable operation.
 ### 2.3.
 ICM-20948 IMU:
 A 9-axis motion sensor used for detecting gestures or movements that can be mapped to MIDI controls.
 Serial connection with I2C
 ### 2.4.
 Software Tools:
 #### 2.4.1.
 VS Code with PlatformIO:
 Integrated development environment used for writing, testing, and deploying code to the ESP32.
-PlatformIO libraries were used to manage ESP32 and MIDI functionalities.
+Various libraries imported through PlatformIO were used to manage ESP32, IMU and MIDI functionalities.
 Below is the OOP abstract structure of the source code.
-The uploaded source code contains code parts from the bigger cousin-project of this demo which was being developed for commercial use.
+~The uploaded source code might still contain some code fragments from the bigger cousin-project of this demo which was being developed for commercial use.~

 ![src_structure](https://github.com/Amphicheiras/Wireless-MIDI-controller-DEMO/blob/MIDI-controller/media/src_structure.png?raw=true)
 #### 2.4.2.
 Ableton Live 11: